Chambers and Partners 2021

 Josh has been conducting suitable direct access work for 6 years.

-Josh is regularly instructed both as junior and led junior in complex, multi-handed cases involving commercial and business crime.
+Josh is regularly instructed both as junior and led junior in complex, multi-handed cases involving fraud.
 His expertise in financial services law and practice is considered an asset in such cases.
 Recent instructions include led junior in a case involving alleged large-scale carbon credit fraud and acting alone for first defendant in nine-handed fraud case concerning a well-known fashion retailer.

 Closely allied to his work in fraud is his work in financial services regulation.
-He developed his experience in that sector during a secondment to the General Counsel’s Division of the Financial Services Commission where he worked in an advisory capacity on complex market and regulatory issues.
+He developed his experience in that area during a secondment to the General Counsel’s Division of the Financial Conduct Authority where he worked in an advisory capacity on complex market and regulatory issues.
+He has gone on to work for offshore regulators and is currently retained counsel at a regulator in the Channel Islands.
 Recent instructions include the successful regulatory prosecution of financial advisors for misconduct in Guernsey and Alderney.
 Josh also has experience before the Tax Tribunals.
 He recently acted for the Revenue in a successful challenge to a VAT appeal by a company alleged to have been involved in a large MTIC fraud of considerable complexity.
-The case ran over 4 years.
+The case ran for over 4 years.

 Josh also prosecutes serious crime and fraud.
 He is a level 3 CPS prosecutor.